 Texas

-Dallas, Texas – The City We Love to Hate
+Dallas, Texas – The City We Hate to Love

 The arrogance of the state alone is enough, but then throw in their atrocious women’s rights stance, and machismo attitude of JR Ewing.
 Dallas was supposed to be dirty, humid, and bug ridden.
 I prepared for this horrible city that I was made to suffer through for the sake of my eldest son’s birthday.